Call us: 0161 426 0011 / 0161 983 5242

 It’s carried out using a device called a spirometer, which is a small machine attached by a cable to a mouthpiece.

-Why spirometry is carried out
+Why spirometry is carried out?

 Spirometry can be used to help diagnose a lung condition if you have symptoms, or if your doctor feels you’re at an increased risk of developing a particular lung condition.